The Lehman Trilogy: Overview

 Mendes said: "The Lehman Trilogy was developed over three years without the constraint of a schedule, or even a plan — it was allowed time to find its form, and to build a wonderful team with which to make it.
 One of the chief joys has been to work across borders with two great writers, and to invite three of the finest actors of their generation to work with us.
 We are indebted to the National Theatre and the Park Avenue Armory for their unstinting support throughout..."

 The original play lasts for five hours and Power has written it into a three-hour English version.
-With a cast of only three actors, Simon Russell Beale, Ben Miles, and Adam Godley, the play explores the vicissitude of American capitalism through the 164-year-history of Lehman Brothers, from when Henry Lehman, a German Jew, first migrated to the U.S. and opened his store in Alabama, to the bankruptcy of Lehman Brothers Holdings Inc. that exacerbated the 2008 financial crisis.
+With a cast of only three actors, Simon Russell Beale, Ben Miles, and Adam Godley, the play explores the vicissitude of American capitalism through the 164-year-history of Lehman Brothers, from when Henry Lehman, a German Jew, first migrated to the U.S. and opened his store in Alabama, to the bankruptcy of Lehman Brothers that exacerbated the 2008 financial crisis.